 While Social Change 101 delves into the core principles behind social change and places them within the context of animal welfare, Social Change 201 focuses on applying those principles to some especially challenging animal welfare issues, such as those found in low-income communities grappling with numerous barriers to securing essential services for their pets.
 Although these webinars are geared primarily toward the hands-on work of direct-service organizations, there is some relevance for the grantseeking efforts of those organizations as well:

-- Articulate the kind of change your organization is striving for.
 In the 201 webinar, Amy framed the discussion by stating, “Social change makers create programs, services and messages that change societal behavior patterns to solve social problems.”
 This idea is widely applicable to animal welfare work specifically, and nonprofit fundraising in general.

 One of the most fundamental questions that the best grant proposals and applications answer is, “What is the specific impact your organization is working to achieve?”
 In many cases, regardless of program area, that desired outcome is inextricably linked to positive changes in behavior that favorably benefit the target population.
 Being clear and specific when discussing desired impact in funding requests conveys organizational focus and makes it easier for funders to see how they can be part of a solution.

 Emancipet exemplifies this principle through dedication to making spay/neuter and preventive veterinary care affordable and accessible to all pet owners.
 Prior to Emancipet’s involvement in a given community, where these services were outside the reach of most residents, people over time may have come to believe that such services were an unnecessary luxury and consequently not have sought them out.
 By making them affordable and easy to access, providing information that directly connects them to their pets’ health and survival, meeting clients where they are, and actively seeking input from clients about how best to serve them, positive attitudinal and behavioral shifts can occur within the affected communities.